There’s no doubt Thunderbolt is unparalleled thanks to its near-zero latency and up to 6 peripherals connectivity without any loss in transfer speed.

 Best Budget Pick: Zoom TAC-2R 2×2

-We love it because it’s great with BOTH field recordings and onstage playback.
+I love it because it’s great for BOTH field recordings and onstage playback.

-Not to mention, we also love that it comes in a small, desktop form format (like our winner, Apollo TWIN X) for on-the-road producers, performers, etc.
+Not to mention, it comes in a small, desktop form factor (like my winner, Apollo TWIN X) for on-the-road producers, performers, etc.

 And that’s all she wrote!